sharat87/sharats.me/content/posts/2020-03-15-automating-the-vim-workplace-3.md

 use it as often.

 Additionally, if triggered in visual mode, the duplicated text is selected again in visual mode.
-This quickly visually highlights for me the newly inserted text so I can get back on track as to what I intended to do with the duplicated text.
+This quickly highlights the newly inserted text, so I can continue with operating on the duplicated text.

 Now, if you're aware of the `:t` (or `:copy`) command, then what I'm doing above may seem pointlessly elaborate.
 To an extent, I agree.
 In fact, I'm using the `:t` command for the